jonerikstorm/sha256-armv8/README.md

 SHA-256 compression function implemented in AArch64 using ARMv8 Crypto Extensions, plus a small C wrapper that provides a correct, binary-safe SHA-256 API (single-shot + streaming).

+This route is *382%* faster than commoncrypto at the size of a bitcoin hash, as tested on an M4 Mac.

 ## Requirements

 - macOS arm64 (Apple Silicon).